Moyne - West

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Moyne - West's approval levels have been below the yearly average of 51, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Moyne - West's approval levels have been significantly below the yearly average of 51, showing a notable downturn in recent development.

 How does recent development compare to population growth in Moyne - West?